Cognitive Behavioral Therapy

 Cognitive behavior therapy was developed by Aaron Beck who was always critical of psychoanalysis because he failed to prove hypotheses of psychoanalysis empirically.
 Since then he started looking for alternative patterns to explain psychological symptoms and how to treat them.
 According to psychoanalysis, depression is caused by anger turned towards oneself when a person loses a loved object.
 While dealing with patients of depression, Beck observed that the hostility content in the dreams of people with depression is not so different from the dream of those who were not depressed which disproved the psychoanalytical hypothesis.
 However, major difference among depressed and non-depressed patients was in their thought process.
 People with depression tended to view themselves as rejected, criticized, and disappointments.
 They have a negative view of themselves, of their environment and also of their future.

 Beck’s observations from his private practice helped him to develop another approach of psychotherapy which he termed as cognitive therapy (CT).
 Later it was named as cognitive behavior therapy CBT.
 Initially, Beck made a model for the treatment of depression.
 However, with its success and subsequent observation and research, a model for treatment for other disorders also surfaced.
-Now cognitive behavior therapy is used effectively in the treatment of almost all psychiatric disorders such as anxiety, schizophrenia, bipolar, substance abuse, and personality disorders.
+Now therapy from a reputed therapist is used effectively in the treatment of almost all psychiatric disorders such as anxiety, schizophrenia, bipolar, substance abuse, and personality disorders.